turbulenz/turbulenz_engine/docs/source/assets_guide.rst

 ``mapping_table.json``, adding profiles as part of an asset build.
 See :ref:`mappingtable` for a description of how profiles are used.

-:ref:`maptool` is designed for the case where a primary build generaes some default assets, and secondary build generates assets intended to be used instead of the default set under certain conditions.
+:ref:`maptool` is designed for the case where a primary build generates some default assets, and secondary build generates assets intended to be used instead of the default set under certain conditions.